onelesd/zod-to-dynamodb-onetable-schema/README.md

 - Convert `zod` _objects_ into `dynamo-onetable` model schemas
 - Convert `zod` _schemas_ into `dynamo-onetable` model field schemas
 - Get dynamic autocomplete as you expect from `dynamo-onetable` via type-fu 🥋
-- Un-representable data-types cause errors, un-representable checks optionally `debug` log
+- Un-representable data-types cause errors, un-representable checks will notify you via `logger.debug` if you provide a Winston instance
 - Zero dependencies

 ## Rationale